 Music that lacks heart, even if expertly crafted, is not truly music.
-With over twenty-five years of performance experience and nineteen years of teaching experience, Andrea Randall-Luyties offers individualized vocal technique that incorporates somatic and emotional alignment to create a performer who is an effective storyteller for the audience.
+With over twenty years of teaching experience, Andrea Randall-Luyties offers individualized vocal technique that incorporates somatic and emotional alignment to create a performer who is an effective storyteller for the audience.

 The purpose of music is always to create a direct line of communication between audience member and stage performer while conveying the composer's intent and evoke emotion in the listener.
 Singers who sing with free and healthy production are better equipped to let go of the technical elements of singing, get straight to the art of the story, and foster empathy.